Kendal Isaacs

-Biography
+Early life and education

 Born and raised in Nassau, Isaacs attended Government High School in Nassau where he was captain of Montague House.

 Isaacs served in the North Caribbean Force during World War II and then went to England to study law.

-He received a Bachelor of Arts and Bachelor of Laws from Queens' College, Cambridge, in 1949 and a Master of Arts in 1953 and was admitted to the Bar of England and Wales at the Middle Temple in 1946.
+He received a Bachelor of Arts and Bachelor of Laws from Queens' College, Cambridge, in 1949 and a Master of Arts in 1953.

+Legal career

+Isaacs was admitted to the Bar of England and Wales at the Middle Temple in 1946.

+In 1961, Isaacs was appointed Solicitor-General of the Bahamas; a post in which he served until 1963 when he became the country's Attorney-General (1963-1965).

+Isaacs took silk when he was made Queen's Counsel on 21 August 1968.

+Political career

+Isaacs's first foray into politics came in 1965 when he was appointed to the Senate of the Bahamas.
+In June 1972, Isaacs was elected to the House of Assembly of the Bahamas for the Free National Movement party.

+Isaacs served as leader of the opposition from 1971 to 1976 and again from 1981 to 1987.

+His agitation resulted in the 1984 Royal Commission of Inquiry into Drug Trafficking and Government Corruption but did not result in the ouster of the Pindling-led PLP government until 1992.

+Personal life

 Isaacs was an accomplished tennis player.
 In 1955, he and his nephew, Robert, were the third ranked men's doubles team in the American Tennis Association rankings.
 He was instrumental in the formation of the Bahamas Lawn Tennis Association in 1961 and served as its first president until 1966.

-That same year, Isaacs was appointed Solicitor-General of the Bahamas; a post in which he served until 1963 when he became the country's Attorney-General.
-Isaacs took silk when he was made Queen's Counsel on 21 August 1968.

-Isaacs's first foray into politics came in 1965 when he was appointed to the Senate of the Bahamas.

-In June 1972, Isaacs was elected to the House of Assembly of the Bahamas for the Free National Movement party.

-Isaacs served as Leader of the Opposition from 1971 to 1976 and again from 1981 to 1987.
-His agitation resulted in the 1984 Royal Commission of Inquiry into Drug Trafficking and Government Corruption but did not result in the ouster of the Lynden Pindling-led PLP government until 1992.

-His sister-in-law was Dame Bertha Isaacs.
+He was also the brother-in-law of suffragist and politician, Dame Bertha Isaacs.